Forex Trading for Students: Can You Start With $100?

 Here’s how to set SMART goals:

-• Specific: Focus on a particular currency pair or market session.
+• Specific: Pick a specific currency pair or market session.

-• Achievable: Align goals with available capital and time.
+• Achievable: Make sure your goals fit your capital and time.

 Developing a Consistent Strategy